math-comp/math-comp/etc/ANNOUNCE-1.6.md

        Require Import all_ssreflect.

-loads all the theory files in the contained in the 'ssreflect' component.
+loads all the theory files contained in the 'ssreflect' component.

 Note that this modularity comes at the price of a possible incompatibility for users of previous version of the Mathematical Components library, due to the change of logical/physical paths implied by the reorganization of the library.
-See the installation notes for more on this issue an a suggested migration scheme.
+See the installation notes for more on this issue and a migration scheme.

 The tarball can be download at http://ssr.msr-inria.inria.fr/FTP/mathcomp-1.6.tar.gz